Nonparametric estimation of directional highest density regions: Real data analysis

 HDRs are estimated for $\tau=0.8$ disaggregating the sandhoppers data taking into account the categories of variables specie, sex, time of day and month of year.
 As consequence, a total of 24 set estimators are determined, numbered E1 to E24.
 Variables combinations yielding this group classification are presented in Table \ref{tab:multicol} in Appendix \ref{AppendixB}.

 Note that the estimated HDRs correspond to the largest modes of the orientation distributions.
 Distances between these 24 sets are able to establish the degree of dissimilarity of HDRs.
 Apart from $d_H$, the Euclidean distance $d_E$ between $A$ and $B$ defined as is also used.
 Although $d_E(A,B)=0$ does not imply that $A=B$, this distance is useful to determine large differences between orientations.
-In general, large distances between two sets indicate the existence of modes in different directions.
+In general, large distances between the boundaries of two sets indicate the existence of modes in different directions.
 If the categories of all variables with the exception of one are fixed, it is possible to check if the different values of the non-fixing variable has some influence in sandhoppers orientation through the comparison of the estimated level sets.
 As a reference, note that the maximum value of Hausdorff and Euclidean distances between two points in $S^1$ is $2$.
-The upper triangular matrix in Table \ref{24tab} contains the Hausdorff distances and the lower triangular matrix, the Euclidean ones.
+The upper triangular matrix in Table \ref{24tab} contains the Hausdorff distances between boundaries and the lower triangular matrix, the Euclidean ones.
 The largest distances are represented in blue color for both criteria.
 Grey color is used in order to depict the next largest values.
 Furthermore, Table \ref{24tab} (top) contains some of the estimated HDRs that present the largest distances.

-In particular, Hausdorff distance between regions 15 and 21 is equal to $1.98$.
-According to Table \ref{names}, this variable configuration corresponds to the largest orientation modes for males of the specie Talorchestia Brito when the orientation is measure in morning during October.
-Region 21 refers to same measurements taken in April.
+In particular, Hausdorff distance between regions 5 and 11 is equal to $1.91$.
+According to Table \ref{names}, the variable configuration 5 corresponds to the largest orientation modes for females of the specie Talitrus saltator when the orientation is measure in noon during October.
+Region 11 refers to same measurements taken in April.
 Therefore, the month can be seen as variable that has influence on the orientation for sandhoppers.

-Euclidean distances between regions 20 and 21 is equal to $1.77$.
-According to Table \ref{names}, set 20 corresponds to the level set for males of the specie Talorchestia Brito when the orientation is registered in noon during April.
-However, region 21 represents the greatest orientation modes when the measurements are taken in the morning.
+Euclidean distance between regions 5 and 6 is equal to $1.57$.
+According to Table \ref{names}, set 6 also corresponds to the level set for females of the specie Talitrus saltator but, in this case, when the orientation is registered in morning during October.
 Then, the moment of the day also seems a factor with influence on the sandhoppers behavior.

 \begin{landscape} \end{landscape}